zachpmanson/notes/notes/Notes/Mathematics/Computer Science/Complexity Theory/Complexity Classes.md

 Class NL is the set of decision problems that can be solved by a **n**on-deterministic Turing machine using a **l**ogarithmic amount of memory.
 An example of an NL problem is the STCON (directed s-t connectivity aka the **directed reachability problem**), which is NL-complete.

 ### P
-Class P is the set of decision problems that are solvable on a deterministic Turing machine in **p**olynomial time.
+Class P is the set of decision problems that are solvable on a deterministic Turing machine in polynomial time.
 These problems are generally considered to be tractable.
 This class is  also called PTIME.
 An example of a P problem is determining if a number is prime.

 ### NP
 Class NP is the set of decision problems that are solvable on a **n**on-deterministic Turing machine in **p**olynomial time.
 It is an open question whether `P = NP`, though it's widely believed that `P != NP`.
 An example of an NP problem is the travelling salesman problem.